tadashibashi/tbm2gbt/readme.md

 | Play SFX        | **T**xx |

 ### Effect Compatibility Notes
+- Envelope effect (`Exy`) must always be accompanied by a note when set.
+On the other hand, it's okay to write notes without an envelope effect.
+It will maintain the last envelope effect that was called on the channel.
+One case where this can easily cause a user error is: setting `E00`, expecting to cut off a note.
+Instead, it is better to write a note cut note (long dash) or effect (`S00`)

-- Note cuts, which appear in Trackerboy as a long dash, are interpreted by the exporter as a note cut effect.
+- Note cuts, which appear in Trackerboy as a long dash, are interpreted by this converter as a note cut effect.
 Therefore, please do not write any effect in the same row as such, as it will be ignored

 - Timbre effect (`Vxx`), for our purposes is exclusive to wave CH3 (which actually sets its volume, not timbre).
 For changing timbre/waveforms in CH3, please do not use Trackerboy's `Exx` command.
 Instead, use the wave instruments provided by the gbt template file.
 This is the same for timbral changes in 1, 2, & 4 – please use the appropriate instrument provided in the gbt template file, as `Vxx` will be ignored in channels 1, 2, & 4.

 - Auto-vibrato (`4xy`) is not supported in GBT-player.
 Due to this limitation, you'll need to use pitch up-slide (`1xx`) and pitch down-slide (`2xx`) instead to achieve this manually.